Tethik/react-ts-mui-mobile-starter/README.md

 Stuff you should probably change after cloning:

-1. `package.json` defines your public_url, used for routing stuff and when building (also used for github pages, if you host there)
+1. `package.json` - change package name, currently used setting the basename for routing stuff and when building (by default set up for github pages)
 2. `public/index.html` title, favicon, descriptions etc. See https://vite-pwa-org.netlify.app/guide/pwa-minimal-requirements.html#entry-point
 3. `vite.config.ts` for setting your Web App Manifest file.